OctopusDeploy/blog/blog/2018-03/recurring-deployments/index.md

 If the QA team is satisfied, they can manually trigger a promotion of the release from `Test` into `Prod`.

 Or of course you may have a completely different use-case for this feature.
-Please feel welcome to tell us in the comments, we'd love to hear about it.
-Bonus points for anyone who schedules a recurring deployment to production every Friday ;)

 ## Voila!